SMART PR: Measurable PR Objectives for Success

 • The results of sentiment analysis

-We hear you ask, “if these metrics are the bees knees, why haven’t we heard of them as ways to measure PR effectiveness?”
-The answer is: They are hard to measure.
+We hear you ask, “if these metrics are the bees knees, why don’t all PR agencies use them to measure PR effectiveness?”
+The answer is: They are hard to measure and they take time!
+Outputs and outcomes are possible to measure in a shorter timeframe, uplift in sales and brand preferences (leading to shorter sales lead-times and higher margins) will take much longer to determine.

-There are tools that can give you a rough insight, but if we haven’t made it clear already: the measurement of PR objectives must be SMART, and the first word of that is specific.
+We use tools that can give you varied PR insights, but if we haven’t made it clear already: the measurement of PR objectives must be SMART, and the first word of that is specific.
 If you work with estimates that are a little off, that could not only make measuring your PR success difficult, you could lose the trust of any superiors holding the purse strings.

 The holy grail of PR measurement success

-If you can answer this question, you’ll be able to set the SMARTest goals and objectives:
+If you can answer this question, you’ll be able to set the SMARTest objectives and strategy:

 What does my ideal customer need?